myobie/hickey/README.markdown

 Why
 ---

-It was a fun couple of hours.
+It was a fun few hours.

 Features
 --------